aya-rs/book/docs/book/programs/xdp.md

 }
 ```

-We add an eBPF-compatible panic handler is provided because eBPF programs cannot use the default panic behavior.
+An eBPF-compatible panic handler is provided because eBPF programs cannot use the default panic behavior.

 ```rust
 #[map]